 1. Help Increase The Frequency Of Pooping

 One research overview observed the effect of probiotics on bowel movements in 14 studies and found that probiotics overall could increase stool frequency significantly – by as many as 1.3 bowel movements a week.
 The probiotic bacteria Bifidobacterium lactis was particularly effective as it caused an increase of 1.5 bowel movements a week.
 It’s worth mentioning that laxatives usually cause an increase of 2.5 bowel movements per week.
-So probiotics might be a more natural alternative for normalizing bowel frequency in people with functional constipation.
+So probiotics might be a more natural alternative for normalizing bowel frequency in people with

 2. Regulate Time Taken For Food To Pass Through Your Digestive System